Who’s Knocking on my Door? An Introduction to Insurance Professionals Policyholders May Encounter After Experiencing a Property Loss

 Professionals Who Work for the Insurance Company

 - Insurance Producer (Agent/Broker) – Property and casualty insurance producers (agents/brokers) sell policies that guard individuals and businesses from financial loss stemming from events that cause property damage, such as floods, fires or storms.
-Insurance producers normally assist insureds in completing applications, placing coverage, issuing certificates of insurance, making changes to policies, invoicing, and filing claims with the insurance company.
+Insurance producers normally assist insureds in completing applications, marketing coverages, issuing certificates of insurance, making changes to policies, invoicing, and filing claims with the insurance company.
 They can assist in reporting the claim but do not typically have hands-on claims experience.

 Professionals Who Work for the Policyholder